reimagined/resolve/docs/tutorial.md

 }
 ```

 You can now check the event store database to see the newly created events.
-To do this, use the [Command Line Shell For SQLite](https://sqlite.org/cli.html) or any compatible database management tool:
+To do this, use the [Command Line Shell For SQLite](https://sqlite.org/cli.html) database management tool compatible with SQLite:

 <!-- prettier-ignore-start -->